 ISMA promotes research and development through collaboration in a form in which ISMA member organizations, which are shared R&D centers (satellites), subcontract some research to universities, research institutes and others.

-Akita University, Gifu University, Gunma University, Hiroshima Prefectural Technology Research Institute, Hiroshima University, Hirotec Corporation, Hokkaido University, Ibaraki University, Industrial Technology Innovation Center of Ibaraki Prefecture, JAEA, KEK, Kindai University, Kinomoto Shinsen Co., Ltd., Kobe University, Kyoto University, Kyushu University, Meiki Co., Ltd., Million Chemicals Co., Ltd., Muroran Institute of Technology, Nagaoka University of Technology, Nagase ChemteX Corporation, Nihon University, Okayama University, Osaka Institute of Technology, Osaka Prefecture University, QST, RIKEN, Ritsumeikan University, Shibaura Institute of Technology, Sophia University, Teikyo University, The Japan Magnesium Association, The University of Tokyo, The Yokohama Rubber Co., Ltd., Tobata Seisakusho Co., Ltd., Tohoku University, Tokyo University of Technology, Toray Engineering Co., Ltd., Toyohashi University of Technology, University of Hyogo, Yamagata University (Alphabetical order; as of April 1, 2019)
+Akita University, Gifu University, Gunma University, Hiroshima University, Hirotec Corporation, Hokkaido University, Ibaraki University, Industrial Technology Innovation Center of Ibaraki Prefecture, Iwate University, JAEA, Kanazawa Institute of Technology, KEK, Kindai University, Kinomoto Shinsen Co., Ltd., Kobe University, Kyoto University, Kyushu University, Million Chemicals Co., Ltd., Muroran Institute of Technology, Nagaoka University of Technology, Nagase ChemteX Corporation, National Maritime Research Institute, Nihon University, Okayama University, Osaka Institute of Technology, Osaka Prefecture University, QST, RIKEN, Ritsumeikan University, Sophia University, TDS Co., Ltd., Teikyo University, The Japan Magnesium Association, The University of Tokyo, The Yokohama Rubber Co., Ltd., Tobata Seisakusho Co., Ltd., Tohoku University, Tokyo University of Technology, Toyohashi University of Technology, University of Hyogo, Yamagata University (Alphabetical order; as of April 1, 2020)

 Framework for Cooperation